 With customer loyalty programs, the reward could be promotion to the next level—a concept quite familiar to those who play online games.

-Here are some tips for maintaining multitier loyalty programs, based on experimental research findings and retailer experiences:
+Here are some tips for maintaining multitier loyalty programs, based on my experiences with retailers:

-• For movement to the next level, set thresholds which are out of grasp, but within reach.
+- For movement to the next level, set thresholds which is within reach, but requires some effort.

 Click below for more: